 If you need a mortgage, then all of the companies charge an arrangement fee which will be between 1% and 2% of the loan amount.
 It is normally limited to around €1500 but needs to be budgeted for.

-There are several ways to find a property; through a private sale, through an Immobilier (an estate agent) or through the Notaire directly.
+There are several ways to find a Poitou Charentes property for sale; through a private sale, through an Immobilier (an estate agent), or through the Notaire directly.
 The most common route for overseas buyers is through an Immobilizer.
 Don’t be surprised if the agent asks you to sign a bond, which basically ties you into buying the house through that agent.
 This is common practice.

-If you are still looking and not sure where to buy, have a scan through our extensive pages of department and town information to try and narrow down your search area.
+If you are still looking and not sure where to find properties for sale in Poitou Charentes France , have a scan through our extensive pages of department and town information to try and narrow down your search area.

 Don’t underestimate the time involved in viewing properties.
 Viewings in France tend to be carried out at a leisurely pace and remember that it may take considerably longer to view a rural property with outbuildings and a couple of acres of land than it would a townhouse.
 Much of Poitou Charentes is very rural and traveling between viewings may take longer than expected to leave less time to inspect the property.
 Although the temptation may be to cram as many properties as possible into a ‘viewing holiday’ arranging between 2 and 4 viewings a day is a realistic target.